-Jaadiee – Best for a bit of age reassurance
+Best for: a bit of age reassurance

 There’s a cutoff point in menswear, around the age of 30, when we increasingly begin to question whether we’re too old to wear certain things.
 The baseball cap, the hoodie, the logo T-shirt – it’s all stuff that can make us look like ram dressed as lamb past a certain stage in our lives.
 Or does it?
 Jaadiee is a fashion photographer and his muse is none other than his own grandpa, who, as it would happen, has a bit of a penchant for streetwear.
 It’s a solid reminder that you’re only as old as you feel and some of the shots are just straight-up heartwarming, not to mention “lit”.
 Okay, perhaps we are too old to use that word.

-Audrey Lombard – Best for a glimpse into womenswear
+Best for: a glimpse into womenswear

 Given that you’re spending your time browsing a men’s lifestyle blog, we’re going to go out on a limb here and guess that you aren’t a woman.
 Nevertheless, sometimes it’s good to break away from the men’s fashion bubble and see what the girls are up to, too.
 Audrey Lombard is one of the snappiest dressers on the ‘gram and she has the followers to prove it.
 Her style exudes the sort of Parisian nonchalance that only comes from years of meticulous shopping and careful outfit planning.
 Still, it looks great.
-And while it’s unlikely you’ll pick up any styling pointers yourself, you may just get a few valuable ideas for your significant other’s Christmas list.
+And while it’s unlikely you’ll pick up any styling pointers yourself, you may just get a few valuable ideas for your significant other.